stormalf/porth/README.md

     READF: read content from file to a buffer
     WRITEF: write content from buffer to a file
-    DIVMOD: keyword to divide and return 2 values on stack (result and reminder)
+    DIVMOD: keyword to divide and return 2 values on stack (result and reminder) ITOS : keyword to convert an integer to a string needs two variables one that contains the string and the second that will contains the length of the string

 ## Extra stack operators